pptfz/pptfz.github.io/docs/云原生/k8s/k8s安装/使用kubeadm在Rocky linux上安装k8s集群.md

 [kubelet-start] Writing kubelet configuration to file "/var/lib/kubelet/config.yaml" [kubelet-start] Starting the kubelet [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests"
-[kubelet-check] Waiting for a healthy kubelet.
-This can take up to 4m0s [kubelet-check] The kubelet is healthy after 502.42734ms [api-check] Waiting for a healthy API server.
-This can take up to 4m0s [api-check] The API server is healthy after 4.003326169s [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config" in namespace kube-system with the configuration for the kubelets in the cluster
+[kubelet-check] Waiting for a healthy kubelet at http://127.0.0.1:10248/healthz.
+This can take up to 4m0s [kubelet-check] The kubelet is healthy after 505.364806ms [api-check] Waiting for a healthy API server.
+This can take up to 4m0s [api-check] The API server is healthy after 3.003759809s [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config" in namespace kube-system with the configuration for the kubelets in the cluster
 [upload-certs] Skipping phase.
 Please see --upload-certs